Neko

 In the statistics in Neko, various averages of the the different velocity components, derivatives and pressure are computed.
 In total, 44 "raw statistics" are computed that are required to compute the Reynolds stress budgets, mean fields, and the different terms in the turbulent kinetic energy equation.

-Statistics are enable in the the case file as the following:
+Statistics are enable in the the case file as a simcomp with the added argument avg_direction

 Name | Description | Admissible values | Default value |